ajquick/gmefloat/README.md

 # Updates

 December 29, 2021: The number is approximately 18M and has diverged from Computershared.net and the DRSBot by a considerable amount.
 While DRSBot is currently showing around 16M, Computershared is estimating between 7M-15M.
 Other estimates put the actual number around 10M.
 I am adjusting the formula to set the current rate to around 14M.

+March 17, 2022: GameStop has confirmed the number of shares directly registered as of January 29, 2022 is 8.9M shares.
+This crucial datapoint now allows the counter to be adjusted to reflect the correct count.